Training Institute of the Deaf in Berlin Neukolln: Nazi era and the training of deaf teachers

-Because of this new curriculum aligned with Nazi party ideals, The institute became the main facility for training teachers of the deaf.
-They incorporated the National Socialist Racial ideas like eugenics, the science of human heredity and German race cultivation.
+Because of this new curriculum aligned with Nazi party ideals, The institute became the main facility for training teachers of the Deaf.
+They incorporated Nazi racial ideas like eugenics, the science of human heredity and German race cultivation.
 It seems that the surviving existence of these schools were the only positive aspect within the Deaf community at this time.
-Unfortunately, reality proves that these exact schools were what funneled the Deaf towards their suffering.
+However, these exact schools were what funneled the Deaf towards their suffering.
 In fact, the teachers and administrators within these institutions were greatly responsible for informing on their Deaf students.